Trainspotting facts: 25 things you (probably) didn't Know

-It's a film that made British cinema seem exciting again, rather than a fusty factory of period dramas.
-And it's a classic that is still being talked about today, with a sequel finally on the way.
+Trainspotting is a film that made British cinema seem exciting again, rather than a fusty factory of period dramas.
+And it's a classic that is still being talked about today, finally getting a sequel in 2017.

-It's also now - terrifyingly - 20 years old.
+Trainspotting is also now - terrifyingly - 25 years old.
 Just let that sink in for a minute.

 How much do you know about Trainspotting though?
 Take a look and test your knowledge.